 Two day course – this is the most comprehensive course, and qualifies you as Mental Health First Aider.

-On this course you increase your knowledge around a variety of mental health issues such as depression, anxiety and schizophrenia.
+This course will increase your knowledge around a variety of mental health issues such as depression, anxiety and schizophrenia.
 You will learn some practical tools for supporting friends, family and co-workers.
-As a mental health first aider you will feel confident as a first responder in crisis situations and know how to guide someone to appropriate support.
-You will receive a certificate of completion which does not have an expiry date.
+As a mental health first aider you will feel confident as a first-responder in crisis situations and know how to guide someone to appropriate support.
+You will receive a certificate on completion which does not have an expiry date.
 MHFA England recommend that you attend a refresher course every two – three years to keep your knowledge and skills up to date.

 The two day training course includes four sessions: